There’s something about cooking and talking about barbecue that turns normal people into crazed zealots.

 There seems to be a lot of variance in the level of quality, size and ash produced.

 Resources to help you determine whether to use lump charcoal or briquettes

 Grilling Smackdown: Lump Charcoal vs. Briquettes — In depth guide to choosing lump charcoal or briquettes.

 Charcoal fuel types –

 The Great Charcoal Debate: Briquettes Or Lumps? – An article that provides relevant information on the great charcoal debate: Briquettes or Lumps?

 Lesson 8: Lump vs. Briquette Charcoal – An episode by Fred Thompson that deep dives into the debate.

-Well that brings us to the end of this article regarding lump charcoal vs. briquettes.
+That brings us to the end of this article regarding lump charcoal vs. briquettes.
 I hope that you will find useful information to help you choose wisely.
-You can go ahead and leave a comment to add any important information you think I may have left out.

 And if you are also confused about how much charcoal to use, we’ve got you covered in our separate post on the subject.